 Outside, many things have changed as well.
 At the back of the building, the family yard and huge maples were replaced with the existing parking lot—first gravel, then pavement, and the front yard has seen different faces over the years.

 On September 10th, 2002, Dawn Watson purchased the business from John and Patti.
-At this time the name changed to McCulloch-Watson Funeral Home Ltd. John continues to work with Dawn at the funeral home.
+At this time the name changed to McCulloch-Watson Funeral Home Ltd. John continued to work with Dawn at the funeral home until his full retirement in June 2022.